ouestdarq/vite-plugin-smallstep/README.md

 Plugin runs an async function on the config method, awaiting the fs.readFileSync on CRT/KEY pair waiting to be read correctly.

+### Important

+In order for plugin to work, `"type" : "module"` must be set in package.json which might break dependendencies.

 ## Usage

 ```